thsaravana/thsaravana.github.io/_posts/2021-01-02-android-material-theme-implementation.md

     app:colorPrimary="@color/white"    // Doesn't Work; colorPrimary is a theme attribute />
 ```
-Looking at above you will understand the different between View and Theme attributes.
-The only way you can set a value
+Looking at above you will understand the difference between View and Theme attributes.
+The only way to set a value
 for a Theme attribute is via themes.
 Styles should only contain view attributes and theme should only contain theme attributes.

 <h3>Specific View / Context or View</h3>